xsoulspace/vuefer/README.md

 **Please notice: this project is a work in progress!**

-**Tools:**

-- Main inspiration, ideas from Flutter
-- Vue3
-- Typescript
-- Tailwind

-**The reason & motivation why this project have been started is a question:**
-Flutter & Dart awesome!
+The reason & motivation why this project have been started is a question: Flutter & Dart awesome!
 Vue3 & Typescript & Tailwind awesome too!

 But...